roman1117459II/roman1117459II/README.md

 - 📫 How to reach me Facebook, Linkedin or Twitter

 Updated Task-
-1) Javascript practice for Angular 8am
+1) Boostrap project before 10pm
-2) Make a boostrap site tommorow before 11 am
+2) do some ds algo for job
 3) gym 12-1
-4) Job preparation for welldev (complete ds tasks from linkedin) also from phitron basic dsa and sql
+4) Job preparation for welldev (complete ds tasks from linkedin) also from phitron basic dsa and sql and OOP
-5) walk in afternoon after 4pm  or play games
+5) walk in afternoon after 5pm  or play games
 6) make some passive income idea or learn something new to earn money :))) need it badly

 <!---